Don Huffines: Personal life

+On February 16, 2026, the Santa Fe New Mexican confirmed through public records that Huffines is the current owner of Zorro Ranch in New Mexico, a property previously owned by child sex offender Jeffrey Epstein.
+Four years after Epstein's death, the Huffines family purchased the property, listed at public auction with proceeds to benefit Epstein's victims; they did so through a limited liability company not widely known to be associated with Huffines.

 Huffines Liberty Foundation

 In June 2022, Huffines launched the Huffines Liberty Foundation.
-The mission of the Huffines Liberty Foundation is to advance the cause of liberty, prosperity, and virtue in the State of Texas by educating citizens so they may hold their elected officials accountable.

-The Foundation focuses on "common sense liberty principles" of individual rights, fiscal restraint, personal responsibility, limited government, and social conservatism.
+The stated mission of the Huffines Liberty Foundation is to advance the cause of liberty, prosperity, and virtue in the State of Texas by educating citizens so they may hold their elected officials accountable.
+The Foundation focuses on "common sense liberty principles" of individual rights, fiscal restraint, personal responsibility, limited government, and fiscal conservatism.
 The think-tank has released over 15 white papers since October 2022.

-During the 88th Legislative Session in 2023, Huffines actively wrote commentary pieces in the Dallas Morning News and Houston Chronicle about the Foundation's plan to eliminate property taxes in Texas.
+During the 88th legislative session in 2023, Huffines actively wrote commentary pieces in the Dallas Morning Newsand Houston Chronicle about the Foundation's plan to eliminate property taxes in Texas.

 In June 2023, Governor Greg Abbott called a special session to eliminate property taxes, a priority of both the Don Huffines Campaign and Huffines Liberty Foundation.
-Democratic Senator Nathan Johnson, who defeated Huffines in 2018, tweeted a photo of Governor Abbott's special session announcement and wrote "STILL don’t understand how Don Huffines is running state policy.
+Democratic Senator Nathan Johnson, who defeated Huffines in 2018, tweeted a photo of Governor Abbott's special session announcement and wrote "STILL don't understand how Don Huffines is running state policy.
 I beat him (5-1/2 years ago)."
 Lieutenant Governor Dan Patrick also credited Huffines for continuing to influence state policy on property tax elimination.

-2026 Comptroller Candidacy

-On March 7, 2025 Huffines announced his candidacy for the recently vacant Texas Comptroller position.
-If elected, he said, “I will DOGE Texas by exposing waste, fraud, and abuse in government to increase efficiency and put every penny we save into property tax relief.”

-Huffines has announced the endorsement of Vivek Ramaswamy, Jim "Mattress Mack" McIngvale, Congressman Brandon Gill, Congressman Keith Self, Rafael Cruz, and Texas Right to Life PAC.